-There are three roles within the Intelligence Officer umbrella, and successful applicants will typically do all three during their career, either in the UK and/or overseas.
+There are four roles within the Intelligence Officer umbrella, and successful applicants will typically do all four during their career, either in the UK and/or overseas.

 We are keen to identify motivated individuals, with an interest in both data analytics and people, to play a vital role supporting our high priority work.
-Our Operational Data Analysts turn raw data into meaningful insights that help us to keep our country safe and prosperous.
+Our SIS operational data analysts turn raw data into meaningful insights that help us to keep our country safe and prosperous.

 Are you an experienced professional looking for a new challenge?